ccarabine/memory-game/README.md

 ![ Matched pair](assets/images/uxd/testing/matchedpair.PNG)

 If the user matches two cards they will remain up turned and display the front of the card – Paw Patrol character.
-The matched pairs pop up modal will display as user feedback.
+The 'matched pairs' pop-up modal will display as user feedback.
 The matched pairs counter will increment by 1

 ![ Moves and matched pairs counter](assets/images/uxd/testing/movesandmatchedpairscounter.PNG)

-When all 6 pairs are successfully chosen, the finish game modal popup will appear
+When all 6 pairs are successfully chosen, the 'finish game' modal pop-up will appear

 ![ Finish game modal](assets/images/uxd/testing/finishgame.PNG)

-The user can restart the game at any point by clicking the “New game” button.
-A confirmation modal will appear to confirm whether they wish to continue game or start a new game.
+The user can restart the game at any point by clicking the 'New game' button.
+A 'confirmation' modal will appear to confirm whether they wish to continue game or start a new game.

 ## &#x2611;  Confirmation Modal
-The confirmation modal  is accessed from the memory main game page, once the user clicks “New Game”.
-The user can decide whether to click on “New Game” which will go to the new game modal or they can click on “continue”  to carry on with the current game.
+The 'confirmation' modal is accessed from the memory main game page, once the user clicks 'New Game'.
+The user can decide whether to click on 'New Game' button which will go to the 'new game' modal or they can click on continue to carry on with the current game.

 ![ Confirm choice](assets/images/uxd/testing/confirmbuttonnewgame.PNG)

 ## &#x2611;  Finish game Modal
-When all 6 pairs are successfully chosen, a modal pop up  will appear with
+When all 6 pairs are successfully chosen, the 'finish game' modal pop-up  will appear with
 * the Score
 * number of moves